-- 2. All in-plant containers of hazardous chemicals will be labeled with at least the following information: - Identity of the hazardous chemical(s) - Appropriate hazard warnings - 3.
-In-house labels are stocked at schools by hazard communication department coordinators. - 4.
-The central office hazard communication department coordinators are responsible for reviewing and assuring label information is kept current.
+- 2. All in-plant containers of hazardous chemicals will be labeled with at least the following information:

+- Identity of the hazardous chemical(s)

+- Appropriate hazard warnings

+- 3. In-house labels are stocked at schools by hazard communication department coordinators. - 4.
+The central office hazard communication department coordinators are responsible for reviewing and assuring label information is kept current. - 5.
+No label is to be defaced or removed when a material is received or in use.

-- 5. No label is to be defaced or removed when a material is received or in use. - C. Material Safety Data Sheets - 1.
-A material safety data sheet (MSDS) containing the information required by the Texas Hazard Communication Act of 1993 will be kept for each substance listed on the "Workplace Chemical List:" The MSDS will be the most current one supplied by the chemical manufacturer, importer, or distributor.
+C. Material Safety Data Sheets and Safety Data Sheets

+A material safety data sheet (MSDS) or safety data sheet (SDS) containing the information required by the Texas Hazard Communication Act will be kept for each substance listed on the "Workplace Chemical List:" The MSDS or SDS will be the most current one supplied by the chemical manufacturer, importer, or distributor.
 Teachers have the right to view these.

-The building principal or designee is responsible for obtaining and maintaining the file of MSDS. - 2.
-The MSDS's are filed in the main office of each school and are readily accessible to employees in the work area during each work shift.
+The building principal or designee is responsible for obtaining and maintaining the file of MSDSs and SDSs.

+2. The MSDSs and SDSs are filed in the main office of each school and are readily accessible to employees in the work area during each work shift.